best-practice-and-impact/ons-spark/ons-spark/spark-analysis/interpolation.md

 ```
 ````

 Next we create the `Window` functions to forward fill and backward fill the missing values in the `count` and `timestamp_with_nulls` columns.
-# this can probably be skipped for sparklyr
+Note that for SparklyR we can skip this step, as we can just use `group_by()` and `mutate()` in the forward and back filling step to specify our window.
 ````{tabs}
 ```{code-tab} py
 # Create window for forward filling